verified_user

 event

-Core obligations for high-risk AI systems scheduled to apply
+Core ADMT obligations scheduled to apply after the one-year postponement

 Related Categories